rerdavies/pipedal/docs/AudioLatency.md

 PiPedal provides the pipedal_latency_test utility to measure actual round-trip audio latency.
 You must temporarily disable pipedal (`sudo systemctl stop pipedal`), and connect the left audio output of your audio device to the left audio input of your audio device with a guitar cable to use this test.

-The following table shows measured round-trip audio latencies for a MOTU M2 external USB adapter running on Raspbery Pi OS with a 48 KHz sample rate.
+The following table shows measured round-trip audio latencies for a MOTU M2 external USB adapter running on Raspberry Pi OS with a 48 KHz sample rate.
 You can use these figures as a rough guideline; but actual round-trip audio latency will depend on the audio device you are using.

 <table align='center'>
     <tr><td></td><td colspan=3>Buffers</td></tr>